-- · Assessment is a combination of ongoing criteria based practical assessment. - · Written exams and assignments, which look at health and physical education content and literacy skills.
+- · Assessment is a combination of ongoing criteria based practical assessment. - · Written exams, and assignments and digital projects which look at health and physical education content and literacy skills.

 Students must participate in physical activity to pass the course.

 Physiotherapist, Teacher, Gym Instructor, Nursing, Occupational Therapy, Allied Health Industry